crosslandwa/wac.scheduling/README.md

 //-----REPEATING EVENTS-----
 // have a callback called now, and repeatedly every X ms until told to stop

-var repeater = Scheduling.Repeater(initialInterval); // initialInterval must be an object that implements .toMs(), returning an integer time expressed in milliseconds
+var repeater = Scheduling.Repeater(interval); // interval must be an object that implements .toMs(), returning an integer time expressed in milliseconds

 repeater.start(myCallback); // calls myCallback immediately, then repeatedly until... repeater.stop(); // stops calling myCallback